 Health Hazards that Come Indirectly from Rodents:

-Additionally, rodents can also carry ticks, lice, and other pests into your home, which means they can indirectly spread even more diseases.
+Additionally, rodents can carry ticks, lice, and other pests into your home, which means they can indirectly spread even more diseases.

-Health Hazards from Rodent Bi-Products:
+Health Hazards from Rodent Byproducts:

 Once rodents locate a food source, they rarely have trouble accessing it.
 Rats can squeeze through an opening the size of a quarter.
+Mice can fit through an opening the size of a pencil.
 Their gnawing front teeth help them tear through boxes and bags.
-If rodents are left unchecked, they eat and spread continuously.
-Plus, rats and mice taking up space in your food isn’t just a health risk… wasting food is also a significant expense!

 4. Rodents Cause Structural Damage